sakhnik/qr-o-punch/README.md

 * `SetStartNumber N <class> FirstName LastName` — set athlete name, class and start number
 * `Check in for a new start` — clear previous punches, mark check time
+* `StartRace` — start marker, also implicitly invokes `Check in for a new start`
+* `FinishRace` — finish marker to take the finish time measurement
 * `Control N <code>` — punch at some control
 * `Display table` — display the punched controls in a human readable form
 * `Display json` — display the punched controls in JSON format